Qantas94Heavy/autopilot-pp/README.md

 Autopilot++
 ===========

-Autopilot++ is an unofficial plugin for GEFS-Online (http://www.gefs-online.com), a free online flight simulator.
+Autopilot++ is an unofficial plugin for [GeoFS](http://www.geo-fs.com), a free-to-play online flight simulator.
 It provides new mode settings for the autopilot currently in the simulator, as well as other minor changes.

 How to contribute
 -----------------